Office of Materials Management

 The Procedures Contained Herein Describe the Internal Central Warehouse Management Procedures.
 The same procedures are also used in the Perioperative, IR and Hospital Inventory/PAR programs.

-1. The Central Warehouse stocks product that are frequently used; office, data processing, janitorial, laboratory and medical supplies which are used by more than one department, or are used on a repetitive basis by one department.
+1. The Central Warehouse stocks product that are frequently used; office PAR stock, data processing, janitorial, laboratory, dental and medical supplies which are used by more than one department, or are used on a repetitive basis by one department.

-2. The Central Warehouse uses the Materials Management System to control stock at all levels, including the Hospital PAR program..
+2. The Central Warehouse uses the Logistics Management Information System to control stock at all levels, including the Hospital, UMG and Dental PAR programs.

-3. Orders placed to the Central Warehouse are requisitioned using the Material Management Web Ordering System.
+3. Orders placed to the Central Warehouse are requisitioned using the Logistics Management Web Ordering e-Portal Navigator System.
 Billing is also handled through this system.

 4. The Warehouse has been evaluated several times over the last several years by independent consultants.
 All reports have shown the Warehouse as very efficient and a state-of-the-art operation.
 The reports have also shown that the Warehouse represented a major cost savings to the University of Connecticut Health Center.